kjenod/pubsub-facades/README.md

 # the subscriber container is started in threaded mode in order to be able to add message consumers afterwards
 subscriber.run(threaded=True)

-# a new subscription is added in SubscriptionManager and the message_consumer will be associated with the generated
+# a new subscription is added in GeofencingService based on the provided filter and the message_consumer will be
-# broker queue
+# associated with the generated broker queue
-subscription: Subscription = subscriber.subscribe(topic_name='topic1', message_consumer=message_consumer)
+subscription: Subscription = subscriber.subscribe(uas_zones_filter=uas_zones_filter, message_consumer=message_consumer)

-# the subscription is deactivated in the Subscription Manager and the corresponding queue will stop receiving messages
+# the subscription is deactivated in the GeofencingService and the corresponding queue will stop receiving messages
 subscriber.pause(subscription.id)

-# the subscription is reactivated in the Subscription Manager and the corresponding queue will start receiving messages
+# the subscription is reactivated in the GeofencingService and the corresponding queue will start receiving messages
 # again
 subscriber.resume(subscription.id)

-# the subscription is deleted in the Subscription Manager and the corresponding queue will be deleted in the broker
+# the subscription is deleted in the GeofencingService and the corresponding queue will be deleted in the broker
 subscriber.unsubscribe(subscription.id)
 ```